 Predation is the primary direct cause of mortality for caribou populations (Festa-Bianchet et al. 2011).
-Although there is no technical information on the causes of mortality of northern mountain caribou in the NWT, the primary known cause of adult female mortality for most northern mountain caribou populations is wolf predation (Farnell and McDonald 1988; Hayes et al. 2003; McNay 2009) with bear, cougar, and wolverine predation locally or seasonally important (Cichowski and MacLean 2005; Gustine et al. 2006; McNay 2009; Milakovic and Parker 2013).
+Although there is no technical information on the causes of mortality of northern mountain caribou in the NWT, the primary known cause of adult female mortality for most northern mountain caribou populations is wolf predation (Farnell and McDonald 1988; Hayes et al. 2003; McNay 2009), with bear, cougar, and wolverine predation locally or seasonally important (Cichowski and MacLean 2005; Gustine et al. 2006; McNay 2009; Milakovic and Parker 2013).
+Rate of wolf predation and wolf densities within northern mountain caribou range in the NWT is poorly understood and although linkages between anthropogenic linear development and increased predation on caribou have been inferred elsewhere (James and Stuart-Smith 2000, Neufeld 2006, and Latham et al. 2011a in SARC 2012), it is unclear if this mechanism is happening in the case of northern mountain caribou.
+There have been no recent wolf surveys in northern mountain caribou range in the NWT.